mnorelli/project-2/readme.md

 Your app must:

-* **Have at 1 model** (you can add more if it makes sense, but this should be done **after** you have an app with one model fully functioning) – your one model can be anything but a `user`, as we will not cover authentification until we get to Rails.
+* **Have 1 model** (you can add more if it makes sense, but this should be done **after** you have an app with one model fully functioning) – your one model can be anything but a `user`, as we will not cover authentification until we get to Rails.

 * **Have complete RESTful routes** for your resource (model) with GET, POST, PUT, PATCH, and DELETE